gamejolt/doc-game-api/v1.x/scores/fetch.md

 - The default value for `limit` is `10` scores.
 The maximum amount of scores you can retrieve is `100`.
 - If `table_id` is left blank, the scores from the primary score table will be returned.
 - Only pass in the `username` and `user_token` if you would like to retrieve scores for just that user.
 Leave the user information blank to retrieve all scores.
+- Scores are returned in the order of the score table's sorting direction. e.g. for descending tables the bigger scores are returned first.

 ## Syntax